singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #292.
 10.11   Revisit the set of sequences for{0,   1,   2}that you just wrote out.
 Imagine there are elements before the leftmost element.
 Are you sure that the way you swap the elements won't invalidate the previous part of the array?
 - #293.
 9.5     Can you combine a hash table and a linked list to get the best of both worlds?
 - #294.
 6.8     It's actually better for the first drop to be a bit lower.
 For example, you could drop at the 10th floor, then the 20th floor, then the 30th floor, and so on.
 The worst case here will be 19 drops (10, 20, ..., 100, 91, 92, ..., 99).
 Can you beat that?
 Try not randomly guessing at different solutions.
 Rather, think deeper.
 How is the worst case defined?
 How does the number of drops of each egg factor into that?
 - #295.
 8.9     We can ensure that this string is valid by counting the number of left and right parens.
 It is always valid to add a left paren, up until the total number of pairs of parens.
-We can add a right paren as long ascount(left  parens) <=  count(right parens).
+We can add a right paren as long as count(left  parens) <=  count(right parens).
 - #296.
-6.4     You can think about this either as the probability(3 ants walking clockwise) + proba­ bility(3 ants walking counter-clockwise).
+6.4     You can think about this either as the probability(3 ants walking clockwise) + probability(3 ants walking counter-clockwise).
 Or, you can think about it as: The first ant picks a direction.
 What's the probability of the other ants picking the same direction?
 - #297.
 5.2     Think about what happens for values that can't be represented accurately in binary.
 - #298.
 10.3    Can you modify binary search for this purpose?
 - #299.
 11.1    What will happen to the unsigned  int?